FelipeCarlin/FelipeCarlin/README.md

 ## I'm a Student and Developer!
 - 🔭 I’m currently working on a [Game Engine][gameengine]!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Work on more projects.
 - ⚡ Fun fact: I am terrible at drawing and I love to play bass!

 ### Connect with me: